Ex-wrestler sues University of Michigan over doc's assaults - WHIZ News

 “It needs to happen now,” Manly said.

-AP Sports Writer Larry Lage in Novi, Michigan, and Associated Press reporter Corey Williams contributed to this story.
+AP Sports Writer Larry Lage in Novi and Livonia, Michigan, and Associated Press reporter Corey Williams contributed to this story.

 Follow Ed White at http://twitter.com/edwhiteap